(As of July 29, 2018)

 2018 All-NCAA Championships Tallahassee Regional Honors

-Two-time All-American, two-time All-NCAA Regional and two-time All-ACC selection who closed her Seminole career in 2018 as one of the top golfers in school history…graduated from Florida State with a degree in Management on May 4, 2018…finished her four-year career with a 73.18 stroke average – the third lowest in school history…owns three of the top 25 single season scoring averages in school history – No. 1 in 2018 (71.69), No. 5 in 2017 (72.26) and No. 23 in 2016 (74.26)…holds the top two records for best three round tournament score in school history (201 in the fall 2016 Schooner Fall Classic and 202 at the spring 2017 Dickson Intercollegiate)…her score vs. par of -14 in the spring 2016 Dickson Intercollegiate ranks as the school record for a tournament score vs. par…a school-record tying (with former teammate Matilda Castren) six tournament scores totaled under par for her career…with three career individual victories (fall 2016 Schooner Classic, spring 2017 Florida State Match-Up and the spring 2017 Dickson Intercollegiate), she is one of only four golfers in school history with three or more titles to her credit and one of only nine players in school history with multiple career wins…tied for sixth in school history with 13 top-10 finishes…played in the 2017 U.S. Women’s Open at Trump National in Bedminster, N.J…earned All-American Honorable Mention Honors from the WGCA, All-American Third-Team Honors by GolfWeek and All-ACC honors as a junior in 2017…earned All-American Honorable Mention Honors by the WGCA and GolfWeek and All-ACC honors as a senior in 2018…earned All-Region honors from the WGCA following her performances at the 2015 San Antonio and 2018 Tallahassee Regional Championships…played in three NCAA Championship Finals during her career (2016 in Eugene, 2017 in Sugar Grove and 2018 in Stillwater)…set school records for single round score (68), four-round tournament scored (284), score vs. par (-4) and individual finish (tied for fifth) at the 2018 NCAA Championship Finals at Karsten Creek Country Club in Stillwater, Okla., in 2018…one of only two players in school history (also her sister, Kim) to play in three consecutive NCAA Championship Finals during her Florida State career…career-best for a single round (66; three times, at the fall 20-16 Schooner Fall Classic, the spring 2017 Dickson Intercollegiate and the spring 2017 NCAA Tallahassee Regional Championship)…career-best for a three-round tournament (201) and for a three round tournament score vs. par (-14, spring 2017 Dickson Intercollegiate)…won three events during her career – the 2016 Schooner Fall Classic, the 2018 Florida State Match-Up and the 2017 Dickson Intercollegiate…outstanding play at the 2015 NCAA San Antonio Regional Championships as she finished in a tie for 10th place in the individual standings with a freshman season-best tournament score of 213…the third highest finishing freshman in the NCAA San Antonio Regional Championships…named to the 2015, 2016 and 2017 All-American Scholar Athlete Team by the Women’s Golf Coaches Association…named to the 2015, 2016 and 2017 ACC Academic Honor Roll…named to the 2015, 2016, 2017 and 2018 All-ACC Academic Women’s Golf Team…named to the Academic President’s List at Florida State in the Spring of 2016, Fall of 2016, Spring of 2017 and Fall of 2017…President’s List honors signify a perfect 4.0 GPA…earned Academic Dean’s List Honors at Florida State in the fall of 2014, the spring of 2015 and the fall of 2015…earned the 2017 Golden Nole for women’s golf presented for significant contributions on the golf course, in the classroom and in the community…averaged 73.18 strokes in 115 rounds during 40 tournaments during her four-year career at Florida State.
+Two-time All-American, two-time All-NCAA Regional and two-time All-ACC selection who closed her Seminole career in 2018 as one of the top golfers in school history…graduated from Florida State with a degree in Management on May 4, 2018…finished her four-year career with a 73.18 stroke average – the third lowest in school history…owns three of the top 25 single season scoring averages in school history – No. 1 in 2018 (71.69), No. 5 in 2017 (72.26) and No. 23 in 2016 (74.26)…holds the top two records for best three round tournament score in school history (201 in the fall 2016 Schooner Fall Classic and 202 at the spring 2017 Dickson Intercollegiate)…her score vs. par of -14 in the spring 2016 Dickson Intercollegiate ranks as the school record for a tournament score vs. par…a school-record tying (with former teammate Matilda Castren) six tournament scores totaled under par for her career…with three career individual victories (fall 2016 Schooner Classic, spring 2017 Florida State Match-Up and the spring 2017 Dickson Intercollegiate), she is one of only four golfers in school history with three or more titles to her credit and one of only nine players in school history with multiple career wins…tied for sixth in school history with 13 top-10 finishes…played in the 2017 U.S. Women’s Open at Trump National in Bedminster, N.J…earned All-American Honorable Mention Honors from the WGCA, All-American Third-Team Honors by GolfWeek and All-ACC honors as a junior in 2017…earned All-American Honorable Mention Honors by the WGCA and GolfWeek and All-ACC honors as a senior in 2018…earned All-Region honors from the WGCA following her performances at the 2015 San Antonio and 2018 Tallahassee Regional Championships…played in three NCAA Championship Finals during her career (2016 in Eugene, 2017 in Sugar Grove and 2018 in Stillwater)…set school records for single round score (68), four-round tournament scored (284), score vs. par (-4) and individual finish (tied for fifth) at the 2018 NCAA Championship Finals at Karsten Creek Country Club in Stillwater, Okla., in 2018…one of only two players in school history (also her sister, Kim) to play in three consecutive NCAA Championship Finals during her Florida State career…career-best for a single round (66; three times, at the fall 20-16 Schooner Fall Classic, the spring 2017 Dickson Intercollegiate and the spring 2017 NCAA Tallahassee Regional Championship)…career-best for a three-round tournament (201) and for a three round tournament score vs. par (-14, spring 2017 Dickson Intercollegiate)…won three events during her career – the 2016 Schooner Fall Classic, the 2018 Florida State Match-Up and the 2017 Dickson Intercollegiate…outstanding play at the 2015 NCAA San Antonio Regional Championships as she finished in a tie for 10th place in the individual standings with a freshman season-best tournament score of 213…the third highest finishing freshman in the NCAA San Antonio Regional Championships…named to the 2015, 2016, 2017 and 2018 All-American Scholar Athlete Team by the Women’s Golf Coaches Association…named to the 2015, 2016, 2017 and 2018 ACC Academic Honor Roll…named to the 2015, 2016, 2017 and 2018 All-ACC Academic Women’s Golf Team…named to the Academic President’s List at Florida State in the Spring of 2016, Fall of 2016, Spring of 2017 and Fall of 2017…President’s List honors signify a perfect 4.0 GPA…earned Academic Dean’s List Honors at Florida State in the fall of 2014, the spring of 2015 and the fall of 2015…earned the 2017 Golden Nole for women’s golf presented for significant contributions on the golf course, in the classroom and in the community…a three-time winner of the Golden Torch Award for the Seminole women’s golf team (2016, 2017, 2018)…the Golden Torch is presented annually and goes to the top student-athlete on each of Florida State’s athletic teams…averaged 73.18 strokes in 115 rounds during 40 tournaments during her four-year career at Florida State.

 Played in one of the Seminoles’ four events during her first season as a Seminole…represented her home country of Switzerland in the 2014 World Amateur Team Championships which kept her out of Florida State’s lineup during the first event of the fall season…finished with the lowest scoring average among the eight Seminoles who earned playing time during the fall season… played as an individual in the Schooner Fall Classic – her first career event as a Seminole — and finished in a tie for 36th place in in the individual standings…carded scores of 72-71-71 for a 214 three-round total in the event…her scores of 71 in the second and third rounds ranked as her season best scores for a single round…in playing as an individual she finished as Florida State’s second leading golfer in the event at the Schooner Fall Classic…averaged 71.33 strokes in three rounds during nine events.